Gardens, (Green) Squares, and Parks in Paris

 Square des Épinettes

 An ample green space filled with lush trees, the Square des Épinettes is home to a purple beech that was planted way back in 1879 and a Virginia Tulip tree.
-The park contains two statues of the famous personalities of the neighborhood, a feminist named Maria Deraismes, and an entrepreneur, Jean-Camille Formigé.
+The park contains two statues of famous neighborhood figures: a feminist, Maria Deraismes, and an entrepreneur, Jean-Camille Formigé.

 The spacious garden is great for various activities and also contains a bandstand for musical concerts on warm sunny days.